Xealeph/Yiff.party-Image-Scraper/README.md

 python yiff_image_scraper.py [start page] [last page] [-folders] firstLink secondLink ...
 ```
 Replace <b>firstLink</b>, <b>secondLink</b>, <b>...</b> with your own Links.<br>
-Note that every Link after the first one ist optional.
+Note that every Link after the first one is optional.

 Optional: You can choose at what page the scraper should start and end (Only for the first link!).